 Our Experience Without An RV Extended Warranty

-We do NOT have an RV extended warranty on our current motorhome – a 1999 Country Coach Intrigue.
+We did NOT have an RV extended warranty on our second motorhome – a 1999 Country Coach Intrigue.
 We actually never expected we could get an extended warranty cover for a 19 year coach (we bought it in 2018).
 But believe it or not, some companies DO offer a limited RV extended warranty for vehicles up to 20 years old, with less than 100K miles.
 However, we did not qualify, as our CC had 170,000 miles on the clock when we bought it, exceeding the mileage limit.

 And, by this stage, we were much more experienced RVers with quite a few years under our belts.
 Plus, I am pretty handy, and able to fix a lot of things myself.
 So we went ahead with the purchase of our CC anyway, knowing we weren’t eligible for any RV extended warranty products on this motorhome.
 We figured our financial risk was fairly low, considering how little we had invested in the RV.